18 Reasons Churches Struggle To Support Abuse Victims

 9. Belief that faith can save all marriages.

-While it’s true that Christ can save relationships, churches fail to grasp how human free will plays into that “saving.”
+While it’s true that faith can help relationships, church leadership fails to grasp how human free will plays into that “helping.”

-Christ can’t save what both spouses are unwilling to devote to Him.
+Faith won’t help in areas where both spouses are unwilling to grow.
 (Chronically harmful people are unwilling to truly surrender and do whatever it takes to get healthy, whole and safe.)
-It takes two to save a marriage.
+It takes two to save (and thrive in) a marriage.

 Especially in destructive and abusive relationships, churches should prioritize the safety of the individual over the saving of the institution.
 Marriage is not more important than people, and when we have to choose, churches need to choose people first.